martyvona/ArduMon/README.md

 In binary mode ArduMon uses an 8 bit checksum for basic (but fallible) communication error detection.
 There is no built in correction of communication errors, e.g. an ACK/NACK protocol, retries, etc.  The demo shows an example of invoking a command to set a parameter and then verifying that the parameter was set as intended by invoking another command to read back the parameter value.
 This is not very efficient and is still susceptible to several types of failure.
 ArduMon is intended to be simple and to support both text and binary communication for rapid development.
 For high reliability binary communication consider switching to [CAN bus](https://en.wikipedia.org/wiki/CAN_bus), which has built-in error detection and correction.

 Flow control is also up to the application.
 In interactive use the operator can wait as appropriate and/or verify a response before sending another command.
 Automation can do similar if necessary in binary mode.
 Only one command is handled at a time.
 If a new command starts coming in while one is still being handled then the new command will start to fill the Arduino serial input buffer, which is typically 64 bytes.
 Once the Arduino serial input buffer fills, further received bytes will be silently dropped; the Arduino serial receive interrupt unfortunately [does not signal overflow](https://arduino.stackexchange.com/a/14035).
 Be aware that operating systems also traditionally offer both [hardware](https://en.wikipedia.org/wiki/RTS/CTS) (RTS/CTS) and [software](https://en.wikipedia.org/wiki/Software_flow_control) (XON/XOFF) flow control for serial ports.
 In most modern situations these should be disabled by default, but it is best to ensure this is the case when using ArduMon to communicate with a PC.
 Otherwise communication could be inadvertently interrupted, particularly in binary mode with software flow control, where transmission from the PC would be halted whenever the XOFF character (ASCII 19) is received, meaning the communication channel is not [8-bit clean](https://en.wikipedia.org/wiki/8-bit_clean).
-The [native demo](./demo/native/demo.cpp) shows one way to ensure serial port flow control is disabled using the `tcsetattr()` UNIX API; another method is to use the `stty` command.
+The [native demo](./demo/native/demo.cpp) shows one way to ensure serial port flow control is disabled using the `cfmakeraw()` and `tcsetattr()` UNIX APIs; another method is to use the `stty` command.

 ArduMon also has an optional receive timeout (`set_recv_timeout_ms()`) which will reset the command interpreter if too much time has passed between receiving the first and last bytes of a command.
 This is disabled by default; it probably makes more sense for automation than for interactive use.